WuuuuKJ/ChangeDETA/README.md

 ## Contact
-If you hava any questions, welcome to contact me at: jizhang.jim@gmail.com
+If you hava any questions, you can

+* contact me at: jizhang.jim@gmail.com
+* new an issue at: https://github.com/nobody-1617/DETA.

+To cite our paper, please use following BibTex:

 ```
 @inproceedings{guo2021general,